 The YBITS #2 contract will demolish the detour viaduct after all traffic is shifted to the new bridge and will construct a new eastbound on-ramp to the bridge in its place.
 The new ramp will also provide the final link for bicycle/pedestrian access off the SAS bridge onto Yerba Buena Island.
 To expedite opening of a new eastbound on-ramp and the pedestrian/bicycle pathway from Yerba Buena Island, the TBPOC has decided to split the bridge dismantling project into at least two contracts.
 The dismantling of the superstructure of the main cantilever section of the existing bridge will be incorporated into the YBITS #2 contract, while the remaining portions of the existing bridge will be removed by separate contract or contracts yet to be determined.
-The YBITS #2 contract, including the cantilever truss demolition, will be advertised in April 2012.
+The YBITS #2 contract, which includes the cantilever truss demolition, was advertised on April 9, 2012.
+The bid opening is forecast for September 25, 2012, with award of the contract scheduled for November 2012.
+Initial dismantling activities are planned to begin in February 2013 with actual dismantling to begin in September 2013.